-A records management system is an essential part of a business’s day-to-day work and centers around making sure companies are able to maximize their work efficiency by ensuring all their records are easily accessible, filed appropriately, returned to the right place, and backed up regularly.
+A records management system is an essential part of a business’s day-to-day work and centers around making sure companies can maximize their work efficiency by ensuring all their records are easily accessible, filed appropriately, returned to the right place, and backed up regularly.

-Poor records management leads to problems with a ripple effect and can be very serious when you need your records for things like taxes, budget, or payroll.
+Poor records management leads to problems with a ripple effect.
+It can be very serious when you need your records for things like taxes, budget, or payroll.

-While symptoms may go unnoticed at first, bad records management leads to a range of consequences and if not nipped in the bud early, it can potentially leave an impact as large as causing a company to close its doors.
+While symptoms may go unnoticed at first, bad records management leads to a range of consequences.
+If it’s not nipped in the bud early, it can potentially leave an impact as large as causing a company to close its doors.

 The Consequences of Poor Records Management